zapaz/scaffold-eth-fleek/README.md

 - optional build `no`
 - config format `JSON`

-Then your app will be build then uploaded to Fleek.
+Your app will be build then uploaded to Fleek.

-For example, this repo is deployed to https://purring-piano-prehistoric.on-fleek.app/
+For example, this repo is deployed to [https://purring-piano-prehistoric.on-fleek.app/](https://purring-piano-prehistoric.on-fleek.app/)

 ## 🚫 Limitations